torredo786/Juspay-pixel-perfect-React-dashboard/pixel-perfect/README.md

 🧹 Linting

-Run ESLint to check for code issues:
+Check for linting issues with:

 npm run lint
 # or